-Hydraulic fluid is pumped from a one-gallon capacity reservoir (62E) and a six-gallon capacity reservoir (62IC).
+Hydraulic fluid is pumped from an eight-gallon capacity reservoir.
 The fluid passes through a 100 mesh suction strainer into supply lines which circulate fluid through two systems: the propulsion system and the accessory system.
-In the 62E, the hydraulic pump is controlled by an electric auxiliary drive motor and is activated with an auxiliary power switch located on the operator's console.

 Fluid returns through a heat exchanger and a filter equipped with a condition gauge.